-- 5.1 Receivables and contract assets
+5.1 Receivables

-- 5.2 Payables and contract liabilities
+5.2 Contract assets

+5.3 Payables

+5.4 Contract liabilities

-- 5.3 Other liabilities
+5.5 Other liabilities

-The measurement of other assets and liabilities were not materially impacted by the COVID-19 Coronavirus pandemic and its impact on our economy and the health of our community.
+The measurement of other assets and liabilities were not materially impacted by the COVID-19 Coronavirus pandemic.

 Key judgements and estimates Description Estimating the provision for expected credit losses Moyne Health Services uses a simplified approach to account for the expected credit loss provision.
 A provision matrix is used, which considers historical experience, external indicators and forward-looking information to determine expected credit loss rates.
 Measuring deferred capital grant income Where Moyne Health Services has received funding to construct an identifiable non-financial asset, such funding is recognised as deferred capital grant income until the underlying asset is constructed.
 Moyne Health Services applies significant judgement when measuring the deferred capital grant income balance, which references the estimated stage of completion at the end of each financial year.
 Measuring contract liabilities Moyne Health Services applies significant judgement to measure its progress towards satisfying a performance obligation as detailed in Note 2.
 Where a performance obligation is yet to be satisfied, the health service assigns funds to the outstanding obligation and records this as a contract liability until the promised good or service is transferred to the customer.